 - Add whole or mashed cloves to soup.

-- Throw a few whole cloves into a salad.
+- Toss whole cloves into a salad.

 - Rub garlic like a paste on meat before roasting.

-You'll find more creative ideas in 25 Things to do with Roasted Garlic by The Wicked Noodle.
+You'll find more creative ideas in 25 Things to Do with Roasted Garlic by The Wicked Noodle.

 How to Roast Garlic Cloves and Freeze Them